flyingmachine/brave-clojure-web/content/concurrency.md

 `Thread/sleep` tells the current thread to just sit on its ass and do nothing for the specified number of milliseconds.
-Normally, if you evaluated `Thread/sleep` in your REPL you wouldn't be able to evaluated any other statements until the REPL was done sleeping; your REPL would be blocked.
+Normally, if you evaluated `Thread/sleep` in your REPL you wouldn't be able to evaluate any other statements until the REPL was done sleeping; your REPL would be blocked.
 However, `future` throws your call to `Thread/sleep` into another thread, allowing the REPL's thread to continue, unblocked.

 Futures differ from the values you're used to, like hashes and maps, in that you have to *dereference* them to obtain their value.
-You can dereference a future with either the `deref` function or the short `@` reader macro.
+The value of a future is the value of the last expression evaluated.
+You can dereference a future with either the `deref` function or the `@` reader macro.
+Try this out to use them both:

 ```clojure
 (let [result (future (println "this prints once")